pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 # Aggregate Monitoring Data of Multiple TiDB Clusters

-This document describes how to aggregate the monitoring data of multiple TiDB clusters by Thanos to solve the centralization problem of monitoring data of multiple clusters.
+This document describes how to aggregate the monitoring data of multiple TiDB clusters by Thanos to provide centralized monitoring service.

 ## Thanos